supaglue-labs/supaglue/docs/docs/contributing.md

 - [Github](https://github.com/supaglue-labs/supaglue) - File bug reports and make code contributions
 - [Twitter](https://twitter.com/supaglue_labs) - Get the latest news and announcements

 If you have questions, ideas, or feedback, reach out to us on Slack.
-We're a friendly group of folks based out of the San Francisco Bay Area and Portland.
+We're a friendly group of folks based out of the San Francisco Bay Area.
 Drop by a say 👋 or grab a ☕️ with one of our teammates.

 Supaglue ❤️